-Banksia Gardens Community Services features eight Board of Governance members with a diverse range of skills and expertise.
+Banksia Gardens Community Services is governed by ten Board of Governance members with a diverse range of skills and expertise.
 Our Board is focused on building sustainability to achieve long term impact.
 Their hard work, dedication and enthusiasm are one of the reasons Banksia Gardens achieves significant positive results for the people of Hume City and beyond.

 Joanne Bliss

-Jo has lived as a resident on the Banksia Gardens Estate for more than 15 years, and has volunteered at Banksia Gardens for many of those years.
-With a stint of 14 years service on the Board, Jo has held the position of Secretary and currently holds the position of Public Officer.
+Joanne has lived as a resident on the Banksia Gardens Estate for more than 18 years, and has volunteered at Banksia Gardens for many of those years.
+With a stint of 17 years service on the Board, Jo has held the position of Secretary and currently holds the position of Public Officer.
 Jo contributes valuable insight into the lived experience of public housing tenancy, and is a great advocate for public housing tenants.
-Jo has completed her Certificate IV in Community Services at nearby Kangan TAFE, and is passionate sewing and crafting.
+Jo has completed her Certificate IV in Community Services at nearby Kangan TAFE, and is passionate about sewing, baking and crafting.
 Jo is a proud mother of two children, and an even prouder grandmother of two grandchildren.

 Carole Fabian